raspberrypilearning/flip-treat-webcards/en/step_4.md

 Add the `gradient1` class to the `<div>` that displays the image.

-The `gradient 1` class uses a linear gradient transitioning from one colour at the top to another colour at the bottom.
+The `gradient1` class uses a linear gradient transitioning from one colour at the top to another colour at the bottom.

 ![Examples of gradient1 in a square transitioning from one colour at the top to another colour at the bottom.](images/gradient1.png)